-- 1.1 The Council's original Social Media and Electronic Communications Policy adopted in 2018, was cumbersome and included combined advice and guidance for staff and employees for social media use, and use of electronic communications such as emails and texts.
-The Council recognise that not everyone will have social media accounts.
-Language, tone, accuracy, and content of electronic communications such as emails, electronic messaging and texts are required to comply with GDPR, privacy policy and the Code of Conduct.
+- 1.1 The Council's original Social Media and Electronic Communications Policy adopted in 2018, was cumbersome and included combined advice and guidance for staff and employees for social media use, and use of emails and texts.

 - 1.2 For clarity the policy was spilt into:

 - a.
 Social Media Protocol for Councillors

 - b.
 Social Media for Employees

 - c.
 The Acceptable Use of Social Media by media and the Press

 - d.
 Electronic Communications Policy